 Patricia's probate practice includes drafting wills/trusts, conservatorship (for an incapacitated adult), guardianship (for minors), POA and health care directives.
-In addition, the Law Office handles adoption (step-parent, relative, independent and adult) and name change.
+In addition, the Law Office handles adoption (step-parent, relative, and adult) and name change.

 Estate administration is a process.
 It involves people — your family, other individuals and, in many cases, charitable organizations of your choice.
 It also involves your assets (your property) and the various forms of ownership and title that those assets may take.

 For more information on estate administration from the California Bar Association, please click the link below.

 Your will is a legal document in which you give certain instructions to be carried out after your death.

 For more information about wills from the